timfortner/WhoGotNexAndroid/README.md

 tracking system will be added, so that users can compare stats and find out who is the best and who got nex.

-## Motivation
-The motivation behind the development of this app was to make our clients idea a reality.
-We were met with his idea during our first meeting in CS4540 and his idea very much resonated with our team.

 ## Installation
 To properly view our project, you will need the latest version of android Studio and a JDK of 8.1.4 or higher.